nicholas-han/Studio/Software Engineering Basics/Introduction to Software Development.md

 	- However, because Linux is an integral part of the stack, it's only available on Linux and thus less flexible.
 	- Not suitable for non-relational data
 	- Another disadvantage is that the back-end runs on PHP, Perl or Python, wherease the front-end uses JavaScript and HTML, making it harder for developers to switch back and forth.

+# Introduction to Programming
+## Programming Languages
+Programming languages help us to tell computers what to do.
+Computers use their own language, called machine code.
+Machines understand binary code, that is, 1s and 0s.
+To make communicating wit computers easier, we have human-readable programming languages.

+Programming languages can be classified as high-level and low-level.
+High-level programming languages are more sophisticated, use common English to increase the speed of coding and debugging.
+Examples of high-level programming languages include query languages such as SQL, structured programming language such as Pascal, and object-oriented languages such as Python.

+In contrast, low-level programming languages use a set of symbols to represent machine code.
+Examples include assembly language, such as ARM, MIPS and x86.

+### Interpreted Languages
+Interpreted language is also commonly referred to as scripted or scripting language.
+Programs written in interpreted or scripted language, like Python and HTML, run through the programming interpreter on your computer's operating system or in your web browser.
+The interpreter takes the human-readable scripted code and then translates it into machine code, enabling the computer to complete the requested task.

+All interpreted languages need an interpreter to translate the source code.
+Translators are built into your web browser or they require a program on your computer to translate the code.

+Common interpreted languages are:

+- JavaScript, a simple scripting language that runs through the web browser interpreter
+- Python, a language that is popular because it is easy to learn and use for developers
+- Lua, a general purpose, lighweight game scripting language that is easy to learn and use
+- HTML, a markup language used for formatting web pages

+### Compiled Languages
+Another category of programming languages is the compiled languages.
+Compiled programs are applications and programs, like your music app or your operating systems, that you run on your computer or device.
+The programs are packaged, or compiled, into one executable file.
+They are usually larger programs.
+Compiled programs are used to solve more challenging problems, like interpreting source code.

+A compiler program creates a program file, which runs the software.
+Simply put, it piles the code into one file that runs when you double-click on the app on your device.
+Compiled programs run faster because they are installed on the device.
+The source code is converted from the programming language to machine code and then compiled into one executable file.

+Examples of compiled languages are:

+- C, C++ and C#, which are used in many operating systems, like Microsoft Windows, Apple's MacOS, and the open-source operating system Linux
+- Java, which works well across platforms, such as AndroidOS

+### Query Languages
+A query is a request for information from a database, which handles the query, searches for the information requested, and returns the result to the quering entity.
+By far the most prevalent query language for database queries and database management is SQL.
+Other query languages include AQL, CQL, Datalog and DMX.

+There is another type of database called NoSQL, which stands for Not Only SQL.
+The key difference is the data structure.
+While SQL databases are relational and use structured, predefined schemas, NoSQL databases are non-relational and have dynamic schemas for unstructured data.

+### Assembly Languages
+Assembly languages are less sophisticated than high-level languages.
+They use a simple set of symbols to represent the 0s and 1s of machine code.
+Assembly languagegs are closely tied to the processor architecture from hardware manufactures, and therefore, each CPU type typically has its own aseembly language.
+Assembly languages use a simple, readable format for their statements, and they are entered one line at a time with one statement per line.

+Assembly languages are translated using an assembler instead of a compiler or interpreter, and one statement translates into just one machine code instruction.

+## Code Organization
+There are two main methods of organizing code, flowcharts and pseudocode.